19 Impressive Natural Remedies to Relieve Seasonal Allergies

 A study conducted at Khon Kaen University in Thailand found that participants suffering from allergies who spent 30 minutes in an infrared sauna three days a week, for a period of six weeks, modified the body’s autonomic nervous system, thereby improving symptoms associated with allergies.16

 Many health clubs have infrared saunas you can use.
-I’ve helped lots of my readers get a deep discount so they can have their own, too; the company doesn’t let me put the prices on my website, so you can check out the details here.
+I’ve helped lots of my readers get a deep discount so they can have their own, too.
+You can find out more here.

 [Related: How To Get The Most Out Of Your Sauna Time]